-If you are looking for an affordable yet nice, clean place to stay in Pari that is conveniently close to public transport stops, and in a nice neighbourhood that has a delicious 24 hour restaurant, boulangeries, stationery shops,and other neighbourhood shops; Consider staying in Hotel Henriette, previously known as Hotel Residence Les Gobelins.
+If you are looking for an affordable yet nice, clean place to stay in Pari that is conveniently close to public transport stops, and in a nice neighborhood that has a delicious 24-hour restaurant, boulangeries, stationery shops, and other neighborhood shops; Consider staying in Hotel Henriette, previously known as Hotel Residence Les Gobelins.
 I love that it is not in the crazy touristy area and we were able to see how the locals lived during your stay in Paris.
 It also allowed us to practice some basic French!

 Previously Hotel Residence Les Gobelins

-If you are looking for reviews on the internet, you may want to search for it under it’s previous name, Hotel Residence Les Gobelins.
-Pronounciation is very different from the English one so here is a guide.
+If you are looking for reviews on the internet, you may want to search for it under its previous name, Hotel Residence Les Gobelins.
+Pronunciation is very different from the English one so here is a guide.
 Remove “avenue” and replace the “D” with an “L”

 I found this hotel by going through pages of a forum discussing how to get in touch with the Assumption Convent for a cheap stay in their dormitory.
 In the end this idea was scratched off, because of the early 9pm curfew.
 Boo!
 The person posting the question on the forum ended up staying in Les Gobelins, saying that it was a boutique hotel where locals put up relatives who are in town for a visit.
 I loved it already.

-As expected in Paris, the room is small, but lovely and thoughtfully designed.
-The space was very efficient and it had everything we needed for our 6 day stay, including a small closet.
-It was in the process of remodelling during our stay, but we were so happy because it was clean, the bathroom was nice and best of all the bed was comfortable with nice fluffy pillows.
+As expected in Paris, the room is small but lovely and thoughtfully designed.
+The space was very efficient and it had everything we needed for our 6-day stay, including a small closet.
+It was in the process of remodeling during our stay, but we were so happy because it was clean, the bathroom was nice, and best of all the bed was comfortable with nice fluffy pillows.
 My best friend and I slept like princesses!

 We were in an upper floor so when we woke up we were greeted by by sunshine and the beautiful view of Parisian rooftops.
 Who doesn’t love Parisian rooftoops?
 They are so quaint and the design is quite distinct.